emsa16/chat-server/README.md

 - WS_LIMIT_CLIENT_TO="URL" - Set if wanting to block connections from anywhere else than specific client URL (default: "")

+### Authentication
+It is possible to add an optional authentication module which checks during connection if the user's token is valid.
+The authentication module is added like this:

+    chatServer.setAuth(authentication-module);

+where `authentication-module` is the variable that holds that module.
+To be compatible with this chat module, the auth module has to be a token-based authentication system, needs to have an asynchronous function called checkTokenDirect(token), and tokens must be sent as a URL parameter named token, i.e. `?token=TOKEN`.

 ### Chat protocol

 #### Example